microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Type Manipulation/Conditional Types.md

 //  ^?
 ```

+### Conditional Type Limitation
+Type narrowing does not work with conditional types so there is no way to implement `createLabel()` in a typesafe way.

 ### Conditional Type Constraints

 Often, the checks in a conditional type will provide us with some new information.